layumi/Pedestrian_Alignment/README.md

 ## Test
 1. Run `test/test_gallery_query_base.m` and `test/test_gallery_query_align.m` to extract the image features from base brach and alignment brach.
 Note that you need to change the dir path in the code.
 They will store in a .mat file.
 Then you can use it to do evaluation.

 2. Evaluate feature on the Market-1501.
 Run `evaluation/zzd_evaluation_res_faster.m`.
-You can get the following Single-query Result.
+You can get a Single-query Result round the following result.

 | Methods               | Rank@1 | mAP    |
 | --------              | -----  | ----   |